2026 Fantasy Baseball Rankings: Sleepers, busts, breakouts from model that nailed Cal Raleigh's epic season

 SportsLine simulated the entire MLB season 10,000 times and identified 2026 Fantasy baseball sleepers, breakout and busts

-The World Baseball Classic came to a thrilling end on Tuesday, and now the attention locks in on 2026 Fantasy baseball drafts with the MLB Opening Day just five days away.
-The latest 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most Fantasy drafts, with Aaron Judge, Bobby Witt, Juan Soto, Jose Ramirez and Ronald Acuna Jr. following.
+The World Baseball Classic came to a thrilling end on Tuesday, and now the attention locks in on the busiest weekend for 2026 Fantasy baseball drafts as the season is just a few days away.
+The latest 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most Fantasy drafts, with Aaron Judge, Bobby Witt, Juan Soto and Jose Ramirez following.
 Tarik Skubal and Paul Skenes are the first two pitchers coming off the board in most drafts, while Mason Miller is the top reliever.
 Those are relatively obvious picks for early in drafts, but finding value in the mid-to-late rounds is the key to building a deep, championship-level roster.

 Who are the top 2026 Fantasy baseball sleepers, breakouts and busts, and which 2026 Fantasy baseball picks can give your roster an edge this season?
 Before going on the clock in any 2026 Fantasy baseball drafts, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.